LoggingNewMemory/KLC_OS/README.md

 - At least 200 Free storage (HDD or SSD)
 - There is a note (Notes.txt) That contains bootanim logo and default wallpaper path, and also system.img path.
 Hope it helps
 - Pay attention to the KLC_OS/treble_aosp/build.sh script.
 I also write something there
+- All KLC OS Files are inside KLCStuffs folder

 ### Steps